Desert pavement: Local names

 Stony deserts may be known by different names according to the region.
 Examples include:

 Gibbers: Covering extensive areas in Australia such as parts of the Tirari-Sturt stony desert ecoregion are desert pavements called Gibber Plains after the pebbles or gibbers.
-Gibber is also used to describe ecological communities, such as Gibber Chenopod Shrublands or Gibber Transition Shrublands.
+Gibber (stony desert) is also used to describe ecological communities, such as Gibber Chenopod Shrublands or Gibber Transition Shrublands.
 Pilungah Reserve, north-east Simpson Desert, 40km east of Minilya Roadhouse in Pilbara, Sturt Stony Desert.

-In North Africa, a vast stony desert plain is known as reg.
+In North Africa and the Middle East, a vast stony desert plain is known as reg, which involves smaller gravel.
 This is in contrast with erg, which refers to a sandy desert area.

+Hamada, which is a surface covered with residual rocks or boulders that forms a rocky tableland in the western Sahara and the Middle East.

+Serir, located in the central Sahara involving stones larger than regs.

+Saï, located in the Tarim Basin, which is tightly packed pebbles and gravel.